TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 </ul>
 <h5></h5>
 <h3>Assessment</h3>
-Go to Unit 7 Assessment for more details on your <strong>Blog,</strong> to submit this week.
+Go to <a href="https://create.twu.ca/ldrs591/unit-7-assessment/">Unit 7 Assessment</a> for more details on your <strong>Blog,</strong> as well as <a href="https://create.twu.ca/ldrs591/scholarly-article-review-3/">Assignment 4: Scholarly Article Critique</a>.

 &nbsp;
 <h3>References</h3>